Feyerabend/bb/workbook/ch06/understand/README.md

 ### Constructivism and program development

-The constructivist philosophy, which views knowledge as emerging through active engagement, resonates with programming as a dynamic, iterative process of discovery and refinement.
-This idea prefigured modern practices like Test-Driven Development (TDD), Agile, and Extreme Programming (XP), which emphasize incremental learning and continuous improvement.
+The *constructivist philosophy*, which views knowledge as emerging through active engagement, resonates with programming as a dynamic, iterative process of discovery and refinement.
+This idea prefigured modern practices like *Test-Driven Development* (TDD), *Agile*, and *Extreme Programming* (XP), which emphasize incremental learning and continuous improvement.

 In education and development, iterative methods foster understanding by breaking problems into manageable chunks,